 An ice bucket, tongs and scoop are nice to have but not an essential.

 A cocktail strainer and of course your collection of beautiful glassware.

 The glasses you serve your cocktails in are so important.

 Take a look at the cocktails you think you would like this Christmas and think about which glasses you will use.
 The martini style glasses are always popular and then of course the classic french style glassware which is hugely popular at the moment.
-Short, cut glass tumblers are ideal for Negronis and Whisky based cocktails and the taller hi ball glasses are perfect for long drinks such as Pina Colada’s and Mojito’s etc.
+Short, cut glass tumblers are ideal for Negronis ( my favourite!) and Whisky based cocktails and the taller hi ball glasses are perfect for long drinks such as Pina Colada’s and Mojito’s etc.

 Get ready to impress with your carefully thought out garnishes.